danzin/image-app/README.md

 - [Installation & Setup](#installation--setup)

 ## Overview
 **Image App** offers users a seamless experience for uploading, sharing, and discovering images.
 With a robust React frontend and a Node.js backend leveraging TypeScript, this project embodies a clean, modular architecture built for modern web applications.
+ * **In transition to CQRS, parts of the system are already using utilizing the CQRS pattern**

 ## Features

+- **CQRS**: **Currently working on gradually switching from the classing modular architecture to CQRS.**
+  - Command and Query buses are implemented and fully functional.
+  - Some methods from the service layer are already obsolete and replaced by the corresponding commands and queries.
+  - In order to have a gradual and seamless shift in architectures, and to make sure nothing breaks, the old functionality remains registered inside the Dependency Injection container, alongside the most recent Commands, Queries and Buses.

 - **Modular Backend Architecture:**
   - **Domain Models:** Models for images, tags, users, userActions, userPreferences, follows, and likes.
   - **Repositories:** A base repository abstract class extended by model-specific repositories.